Jnani-Smart/Clippy/README.md

 ## Installation

-**Note: After creating your first release, the download link below will be active.**
+The first release is now available!
+You can find it in the releases directory.

-1. Download the latest release from the [Releases page](../../releases/latest) of this repository
+1. Download the latest release from the [releases directory](./releases)
 2. Drag Clippy to your Applications folder
 3. Launch Clippy and grant necessary permissions